-Tax agents are specialists you can engage to liaise with the IRD (Inland Revenue Department) on your behalf.
-You give them some basic personal details and information about your earnings, authority to speak to the IRD on your behalf, and they do the rest.
-Hopefully, at the end of it you get a tax refund, but in case you don’t many agents operate a no refund, no fee policy, so you really have nothing to lose.
+Tax agents are specialists you can engage to liaise with the IRD on your behalf.
+You give them some basic personal details and information about your earnings, authority to speak to the IRD about the tax you’ve paid, and they do the rest.
+Hopefully, at the end of it you get a tax refund, but in case you don’t, many agents operate a no refund, no fee policy, so you really have nothing to lose.

 Source: Inland Revenue

 Keep in mind, tax is not the only deduction you are likely to have from your wages.
 KiwiSaver contributions, Employer Superannuation Contribution Tax and student loan repayments are just some of the other adjustments to your wages that you may see.
 If you have more than one job, your income and tax will also be treated differently.

 Canstar Blue’s 2018 winner of the Overall Customer Satisfaction Award.

 A fully automated service, TaxRefunds.co.nz charge a $5 fee for refunds of up to $50 and 18% on refunds over $50 up to a maximum of $500.
 If you find out you’re not entitled to a refund, you’ll not need to pay anything as Tax Refunds offer a ‘no refund, no fee’ policy.

 Previous winner of the Canstar Blue Overall Customer Satisfaction Award in 2016 and 2017.
 Fees can differ (minimum of $4.99 for refunds of less than $50, to a maximum of $395) depending on whether you apply via the mobile app or website.
 Mytax.co.nz offers a ‘no refund, no fee’ policy.

 Christchurch based, Mytaxrefund has been providing an online service since April 2008.
 It charges a fixed price processing fee of $35 for a tax refund in any given year and a ‘no refund, no fee’ policy.